ignite/cli/docs/guide/hello.md

 ## Stop a blockchain

-When you want to stop your blockchain, press Ctrl+C in the terminal window where it's running.
+To stop your blockchain, press Ctrl+C in the terminal window where it's running.

 In the development environment, you can experiment and instantly see updates.
-You don't have to restart the blockchain after you make changes.
-Hot reloading automatically detects all of the changes you make in the `hello` directory files.
+Hot reloading automatically detects all of the changes you make in the `hello` directory files so you don't have to stop and restart the blockchain after you make changes.

 ## Say "Hello, Ignite CLI"